-These butternut squash cupcakes are made with canned butternut squash puree and spiced with cinnamon and nutmeg.
+Butternut squash cupcakes made with canned butternut squash puree and spiced with cinnamon and nutmeg.

 These butternut squash cupcakes are perfect on their own.
-I left a few unfrosted so my “taste testers” (aka Alex and who ever happens to stop by the house) could enjoy the cupcakes in its pure form.
+I left a few unfrosted so my “taste testers” (aka Alex and neighbors) could enjoy the cupcakes in its pure form.

 This will definitely be making an appearance at our Thanksgiving dessert table this year!